We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Bobvila.com may earn a commission from purchases made through these links.

-• Untreated wood should have a coat of clear shellac applied with a cloth pad before painting; cure it according to the manufacturer’s instructions.
+- Untreated wood should have a coat of clear shellac applied with a cloth rag before chalk paint is applied.
+Cure the shellac according to the manufacturer’s instructions.
 This coat prevents tannins in the wood from bleeding into the paint and altering the color.

-Using a soft cloth saturated in soapy water, wipe down the entire surface of the piece to lift dirt, debris, oil, and sanding dust.
-Give the surface a once-over with a clean, damp cloth, then let it dry fully.
+Before applying chalk paint, clean furniture and other items carefully: Using a soft cloth saturated in soapy water, wipe down the entire surface of the piece to lift dirt, debris, oil, and sanding dust.
+Give the surface a once-over with a clean, damp cloth, then let it dry completely.
 Cover any areas you don’t want to paint with painter’s tape.

-Purchase enough chalk paint in your favorite shade to cover the piece you’re working on.
-(Typically, a liter of chalk paint can cover 140 square feet—roughly the surface area of a small dresser.)
-Before opening the paint can, turn it upside down to loosen the contents, then shake it vigorously to ensure that the chalk paint is well mixed.
+Before opening the paint can, turn it upside down to loosen the contents, then shake it to ensure that the chalk paint is well mixed.

-Depending on the size of the object you’re painting, you can opt to use a brush, roller, or spray gun to apply chalk paint.
-How you apply the paint will depend on your applicator of choice:
+Depending on the size of the object you’re painting, you can use a brush, roller, or spray gun to apply chalk paint.

-• To use chalk paint with a brush: For a smooth, uniform finish, choose a natural-bristle brush with long, flexible bristles.
+- To apply chalk paint with a brush: For a smooth, uniform finish, choose a natural-bristle paint brush with long, flexible bristles.
 Dip the brush into the can, and tap the handle against the lid of the can to remove excess paint.
 Then, apply the paint in unidirectional strokes to one section of the piece at a time until the entire surface is covered.

-• To use chalk paint with a roller: Pour the chalk paint into a paint pan, then load it onto a high-density foam roller (depending on the size of the furniture, a four-inch mini roller may be the best option).
+- To apply chalk paint with a paint roller: Pour the chalk paint into a paint tray, then load it onto a high-density foam paint roller (depending on the size of the furniture, a 4-inch mini roller may be the best option).
 Scrape off the excess paint on the grid of the pan.
 Roll a thin layer of paint in a long, unidirectional stroke, then pull it back and make one more stroke in the original direction.
 Repeat this process until the entire surface is coated.

-• To use chalk paint with a spray gun: Chalk paint is a naturally thick medium that may not flow readily from all spray guns.
-You can get around this by watering down the chalk paint (adding approximately two tablespoons of water for every cup of paint) before loading it into the gun.
-Or, you can opt to load the paint as is and operate the gun at maximum pressure, preferably with a spray tip measuring at least 1.8 millimeters to enable the fluid to flow.
-To avoid risking damage to your spray gun, test this method on a small, inconspicuous part of the piece before tackling larger areas.
+- To apply chalk paint with a paint sprayer: Chalk paint is a naturally thick medium that may not flow readily from all paint sprayers.
+One fix for this problem is to water down the chalk paint (adding approximately 2 tablespoons of water for every cup of paint) before loading it into the gun.
+Or, you can load the paint as is and operate the gun at maximum pressure, preferably with a spray tip measuring at least 1.8 millimeters to enable the fluid to flow.
+To avoid damaging your spray gun, test this method on a small, inconspicuous area of the piece before tackling larger areas.

 Allow the first coat to dry completely according to the manufacturer’s instructions.